 1. Imperfect tense of estar

-When forming the present progressive tense, the first thing we needed was the present tense of the verb estar.
+As you know, when forming the Spanish present progressive tense, you have to take the present tense of the verb estar (to be).

-To form the past progressive, what we need is the imperfect tense of the same verb according to its corresponding Spanish pronoun:
+To form the past progressive, you need to conjugate the imperfect tense of the same verb according to its corresponding Spanish pronoun:

 The verb estar is regular in the imperfect tense, so this should not be difficult to learn.